JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Controlling Access to Network Devices.md

 	- Does not encrypt data, so sensitive information like passwords can be intercepted by attackers who can access the network
 	- Should be used in trusted environments or with devices that do not support SSH
 - How?
-	- It operates over port 23 and allow
+	- It operates over port 23 and allows for basic remote access without encryption

+**QNA**
+- What is the difference between SSH and Telnet?
+	-